ptabasso2/oteljavalab/section08/README.md

 ### Continous profiling

 Datadog continuous profiling is a feature part of Datadog's observability platform designed to help developers and operations teams understand and optimize the performance of their applications.
 It provides detailed insights into how code executes in production environments, enabling teams to identify and troubleshoot performance bottlenecks, reduce latency, and improve efficiency.
-Here are some key aspects and offerings of Datadog Continuous Profiling:

-1. **Real-Time Performance Insights**: Datadog continuous profiling collects real-time performance data from applications, including CPU usage, memory allocation, socket I/O and other critical metrics.
+1. **Real-Time performance insights**: Datadog continuous profiling collects real-time performance data from applications, including CPU usage, memory allocation, socket I/O and other critical metrics.
 This data is collected continuously, providing an up-to-date view of application performance and helping teams quickly identify any anomalies or inefficiencies.

 2. **Low overhead profiling**: One of the key benefits of continuous profiling is its low impact on application performance.
-Datadog's profiling tools are designed to gather detailed performance data with minimal overhead, ensuring that the profiling process does not adversely affect the application's speed or user experience.
+Datadog profiling is designed to gather detailed performance data with minimal overhead, ensuring that the profiling process does not adversely affect the application's speed or user experience.

 3. **Code-level visibility**: Continuous profiling provides insights down to the code level, allowing teams to see exactly which lines of code, methods, threads, classes or services are consuming the most resources.
 This granular view makes it easier to pinpoint the root causes of performance issues and understand the impact of specific code paths on overall application health.

-4. **Cross-language support**: Datadog continuous profiling supports a range of programming languages, making it ideal for use in diverse application environments.
+4. **Cross-language support**: Continuous profiling supports a range of programming languages, making it ideal for use in diverse application environments.
 This includes popular languages such as Java, Go, Python, Node.js, and .NET, among others.
 Cross-language support ensures that teams can maintain a consistent profiling approach across their entire technology stack.

-5. **Integration with APM and Logs**: Continuous profiling is integrated with Datadog APM, Infrastructure and log monitoring suite.
+5. **Integration with APM and Logs**: Continuous profiling is integrated with Datadog APM, Infrastructure and log monitoring.
 This integration enables teams to correlate profiling data with metrics, traces and logs, providing a comprehensive view of application performance and behavior.
 By linking profiling data with specific requests or transactions, teams can more effectively diagnose issues and understand their impact on users.

-6. **Actionable recommendations**: Beyond simply collecting and presenting data, Datadog Continuous Profiling offers actionable recommendations to improve performance.
+6. **Actionable recommendations**: Beyond simply collecting and presenting data, Continuous profiling offers actionable recommendations to improve performance.
 The platform can suggest optimizations, highlight potential inefficiencies, and help teams prioritize performance improvements based on their potential impact.

 7. **Cost optimization**: By identifying inefficient use of resources, continuous profiling can also help organizations optimize their cloud or infrastructure costs.
 Reducing unnecessary CPU or memory usage not only improves application performance but can also lead to significant cost savings.